+TRW 6973

-TRW 6973 Thesis Writing and Research Design 3 credits This course is an introduction to the tools of research.
-Student their materials into a coherent and usable whole in order to be The student and area professor will design the Master's thesis, research project.
-It should be designed to meet the interests o e able to write effectively. , survey research, or basic TRW 6971 Thesis and Dissertation Matriculation Continuation 1 credit, repeatable Required of all masters and doctoral students who are eng project or dissertation, after completing all course work re- maintain matriculation for each fall and spring semester, un dissertation is completed and approved. quired for the degree, to DDP 8006 Doctoral Dissertation or Project 6 credits, repeatable Directed research and writing of a dissertation or project the faculty advisor. on a topic approved by CGM 6001 Graduate Matriculation Continuation 1 credit, repeatable Required of all masters and doctoral students in any fall and they do not take classes prior to completing their required com- 1 0
+Thesis Writing and Research Design

+This course is an introduction to the tools of research.
+Students will be able to organize their materials into a coherent and usable whole in order to be able to write effectively.

+The student and area professor will design the Master's thesis, survey research, or basic research project.
+It should be designed to meet the interests of the student.

+- TRW6971Thesis and Dissertation Matriculation Continuation1 credit, repeatableRequired of all masters and doctoral students who are engaged in writing a thesis, project or dissertation, after completing all course work required for the degree, to maintain matriculation for each fall and spring semester, until the thesis, project or dissertation is completed and approved.DDP8006Doctoral Dissertation or Project6 credits, repeatable - Directed research and writing of a dissertation or project on a topic approved by the faculty advisor. - CGM6001Graduate Matriculation Continuation1 credit, repeatable

+Required of all masters and doctoral students in any fall and spring semester in which they do not take classes prior to completing their required course work.